to more effectively address overall health with integration.

 The AFH team:

-2. Identifies successful state- and locally-developed cross-sector models addressing social determinants, and reviewed the role of the private sector and charitable initiatives in such models.
+- Identifies successful state- and locally-developed cross-sector models addressing non-medical drivers of health, and reviewed the role of the private sector and charitable initiatives in such models.

-3. Meets with county and state officials to understand the challenges and barriers they face in addressing the whole-person needs of vulnerable and/or or high-cost patients.
+- Meets with county and state officials to understand the challenges and barriers they face in addressing the whole-person needs of high-cost patients.

 Advisory Board Members: